Avalanche Awareness (MSC Avalanche Skills Course 1)

 Arrive on Friday evening and get settled into the lodge.
 On Saturday the course will begin between 8:30 and 9am with a session on avalanche basics and how they happen.
 You will spend the day practicing with avalanche transceivers and learning about companion rescue.
 There will be additional indoor sessions focused on identifying avalanche terrain and safe travel routes.
 On Sunday you will be given the chance to put your knowledge to the test, exploring and analysing the in-bounds terrain within the ski area, utilising the lifts to gain access to the higher level terrain and making judgments about the complex avalanche terrain within the ski area.

 An avalanche transceiver, probe and shovel.
 These can be rented from NZSSI, however, practice with your own transceiver is highly recommended.
 A small backpack for gear.
-A ski touring setup (climbing skins, touring bindings) is NOT required.
+A ski touring setup (climbing skins, touring bindings) is ONLY required during ski touring specific courses.
 Indoor Gear: Head torch with spare batteries, Drink bottle, Notebook and pencil, Camera, Personal toiletries, Towel, Sleeping bag

 Included in price, accommodation Friday and Saturday nights, as well as all meals from dinner on Friday through to lunch on Sunday.